Frequently Asked Questions

 Will an interview be required?
 If so, when will it occur?

 The application process requires information about your prior education, health care experience, two letters of recommendation, your resume or CV, and official transcripts.
-In addition, you will need to submit GRE test scores to complete your application.
 Incomplete applications will not be considered.

-The most qualified candidates will be invited for an interview.
-Interviews will begin in March 2014.
+qualified candidates will be invited for an interview.
+Interviews will be held beginning in November

 When will you make decisions about who is accepted into the program?

-How many students will be applying and how many will be accepted into the program?
+How many will be accepted into the program?

 Will there be a wait list for the program?